 You can see the below image clearly indicates this.

 Do you know why features don’t sell?
 It’s because customers don’t care about them.
 People always look for benefits.

-“Theodore Levitt” a famous professor at the Harvard Business School has summarized this concept to his classes with the following example:
+“Theodore Levitt” a famous professor at Harvard Business School, has summarized this concept with the following example:

 “People don’t want to buy a quarter-inch drill.
 They want a quarter-inch hole!”

 Suppose you went to a store and suddenly sales advisor bounced towards you and says: